Lega Padana

-Lega Padana (Padanian League) is a Padanist and separatist political party founded in 1999 and active mainly in Piedmont, Italy.
+Lega Padana (English: Padanian League) is a Padanist and separatist political party founded in 1999 and active mainly in Piedmont, Italy.

+History

-In the 2009 provincial elections, the piedmontese section of the party, the Piedmont Padanian League (Lega Padana Piemont) obtained 1.1% of the vote in the Province of Alessandria and 1.0% in the Province of Turin.
+The Padanian League was founded in Turin on 8 February 1999.
+In the 2009 Piedmont provincial election, the Piedmontese section of the party, the Piedmont Padanian League (Piedmontese: Lega Padana Piemont) obtained 1.1% of the vote in the province of Alessandria and 1.0% in the province of Turin.
 Renzo Rabellino, who was a joint-candidate of several small parties, won 3.5% of the vote and he was elected to the Provincial Council of Turin.
-In the 2010 Piedmontese regional election Rabellino ran for president and gained 1.7%.
-In 2011 Turin municipal election the candidate supported by LPP, Domenico Coppola, won 3.6% of the vote.
-Coppola, who had been elected to the Municipal Council, died a few days later the election.
+In the 2010 Piedmontese regional election, Rabellino ran for president and gained 1.7%.
+In the 2011 Turin municipal election, the Piedmont Padanian League-supported candidate Domenico Coppola won 3.6% of the vote.
+Coppola, who had been elected to the City Council of Turin, died a few days later the election.